Pontllanfraith: Education

 In 1926, Pontllanfraith Secondary School opened.
 In 1944, under the Tripartite System, it became Pontllanfraith Grammar School, and in 1959 it became Pontllanfraith Grammar Technical School (incorporating Pontllanfraith Technical School).
 In 1975, it became known as Pontllanfraith Comprehensive School, after incorporating Ynysddu Secondary Modern School (which existed from 1948 to 1975).

 Pontllanfraith Comprehensive School closed in 2016.
-As part of the Welsh Government's 21st Century Schools Programme, Pontllanfraith Comprehensive School and Oakdale Comprehensive School were merged together to form Islwyn High School.
+As part of the Welsh Government's 21st Century Schools Programme, Pontllanfraith Comprehensive School and Oakdale Comprehensive School were merged to form Islwyn High School.
 Due to construction being incomplete, pupils remained on the Pontllanfraith and Oakdale sites until 2017 before moving to the new building located on the former site of Oakdale Colliery.
-On September 28 2017, the then First Minister Carwyn Jones officially opened Islwyn High School.
+On 28 September 2017 the then First Minister Carwyn Jones officially opened Islwyn High School.

-Pontllanfraith is home to numerous primary schools; Bryn Primary School, Penllwyn Primary School and Pontllanfraith Primary School.
+Pontllanfraith has several primary schools: Bryn Primary School, Penllwyn Primary School and Pontllanfraith Primary School.

-Politics
+Governance

-Pontllanfraith is a Caerphilly County Borough Council ward, comprising three seats.
-The current councillors are Mike Adams, Patricia Cook and Colin Gordon.
-At a parliamentary and devolved level, Pontllanfraith is part of the constituency of Islwyn.
+Pontllanfraith is a Caerphilly County Borough Council ward, coterminous with the community, which elects three councillors to Caerphilly County Borough Council.
+The councillors cince May 2022 are Mike Adams, Patricia Cook and Colin Gordon.